pianomanfrazier/techblog/content/post/drafts/my-first-5-day-fast.md

 In my faith as a member of The Church of Jesus Christ of Latter-Day Saints we fast once a month.
 This is a 24 hour fast of no water and no food, commonly known as a black fast or a Jewish fast.
 I have been doing this monthly fast since I was about 8 years old.
 We then donate the money we saved on food and contribute to a fund to help the poor and needy.
 See [Gospel Topics - Fast, Fasting](https://www.churchofjesuschrist.org/study/scriptures/gs/fast-fasting?lang=eng&clang=eng).

-A couple of years ago I started experimenting with intermittent fasting and doing extended fasting.
+A couple of years ago I started experimenting with intermittent fasting and extended fasting.
 My intermittent fasting routine now is either eat one meal a day (OMAD) or eat my first meal around 2-3 and dinner around 6.
 I will usually do OMAD for 2 or 3 days a week.
 Sometimes I cheat and eat Sunday breakfast, but that is my usual routine.

 Once a month I usually do a longer 2-3 day fast.
 Because once a month my faith does a one day fast as a group, I don't really feel it much of a sacrifice to do a 24 hour fast anymore so I do at least 2 days.
 I'm not trying to compete with those around me, I just don't feel it much of a sacrifice.
 I might have already done 3 or 4 OMAD days earlier that week.

-## The purpose of the fast
+## The purpose of the extended fast

 I am already pretty lean so my purpose in fasting is not to lose weight.

+There are many benefits to extended fasting such as increased mental clarity, autophagy, cancer prevention, and more.
+See Dr. Fung's amazing work [The Complete Guid to Fasting](https://www.amazon.com/Complete-Guide-Fasting-Intermittent-Alternate-Day/dp/1628600012).
+You can also find him on YouTube.

 Fasting is an ancient practice.
 You can read about extended fasts in the bible.
 We have accounts of Jesus, Moses, and Elijah fasting for 40 days.